-Note: If you are needing a birth certificate to obtain a passport, please contact your county of birth as you will need to submit a "long form" birth certificate, issued by the county of your birth, to the passport office.
+Note: If you are needing a birth certificate to obtain a passport or a Drivers License, please contact your county of birth as you will need to submit a "long form" birth certificate, issued by the county of your birth, to the passport office.

 Who can purchase a Birth Certificate? - Qualified applicants are defined as the person named on the certificate, i.e., mother, father, brother, sister, spouse, grandparent, legal guardian or legal representative.
 Applicants must provide valid identification.

 Note: Birth records are considered "closed" for 75 years, except to qualified applicants.
 Only Certified copies can be issued.

 For those born in Grimes County- birth records from 1903 to present are available.
 Some earlier births were filed as Delayed Birth Certificates (records filed more than 1 year after birth).

 For those born in other Texas counties - Abstract Birth Certificates (short form) can be accessed by the County Clerks' Office via the state remote birth system.
 The remote birth site access begins in 1926.
 Anyone needing a birth certificate prior to 1926 must contact the county of birth.
 Remote access is not available for those having a Delayed Birth Certificate.
 A remote birth certificate cannot be used to obtain a passport.

 All new probate and guardianship cases must be e-filed by an attorney.